webtorrent/webtorrent/CONTRIBUTING.md

 ## Changes to this arrangement

 This is an experiment and feedback is welcome!
-This document may also be subject to pull requests or changes by contributors where you believe you have something valuable to add or change.
+This document is subject to pull requests or changes by contributors where you believe you have something valuable to add or change.

-Thanks to [Rod Vagg](https://github.com/rvagg) and the [LevelUP](https://github.com/rvagg/node-levelup) project for coming up with this model for open source contribution.
+*Thanks to [Rod Vagg](https://github.com/rvagg) and the [LevelUP](https://github.com/rvagg/node-levelup) project for coming up with this model for open source contribution.*